elunna/hackem/hackem_changelog.md

 #### Healer

 - are familiar with more health based potions
-- they start the game knowing potions of sickness, regeneration, paralysis, and sleeping.
+- they start the game knowing potions related to healing: sickness, regeneration, paralysis, sleeping, restore ability, blood, and all healing potions.
+They also recognize healthstones.
 - Now receives the Drowsing Rod as a first sacrifice gift
 - added clerical spell school, can train to skilled.
 - Gets poison resistance intrinsic at experience level 3 instead of experience level 1.